 Evelyn M. Angelle.
 Ms. Angelle was appointed as a director of Forum in February 2011.
-Since January 2014, Ms. Angelle has served as Senior Vice President-Supply Chain for Halliburton, responsible for global procurement, materials, logistics and manufacturing.
+From January 2014 through January 2015, Ms. Angelle served as Senior Vice President-Supply Chain for Halliburton, responsible for global procurement, materials, logistics and manufacturing.
 From January 2011 until December 2013, Ms. Angelle was Senior Vice President and Chief Accounting Officer for Halliburton, responsible for financial reporting, planning, budgeting, financial analysis and accounting services.
 From January 2008 until January 2011, Ms. Angelle was Vice President, Corporate Controller and Principal Accounting Officer for Halliburton.
 From December 2007 until January 2008, Ms. Angelle was Vice President of Operations Finance for Halliburton, leading finance employees located around the world.
 From April 2005 until November 2007, she also served as Vice President of Investor Relations, overseeing Halliburton's communications and relationships with investors and analysts.
 Prior to that, she was responsible for internal and external reporting of consolidated financial statements, technical accounting research and consultation and income tax accounting.
+Since January 2015, Ms. Angelle has been a private investor and philanthropist.
 Before joining Halliburton, Ms. Angelle worked for 15 years in the audit department of Ernst & Young LLP, where she specialized in serving large, multinational public companies and provided technical accounting and consultation to clients and other professionals.
 She is a certified public accountant in Texas and a certified management accountant.
-Ms. Angelle serves on the board of directors of the National Association of Manufacturers, and on the executive committees of Junior Achievement of Southeast Texas and Junior Achievement USA.
-The board of directors is nominating Ms. Angelle because of her professional experience and her particular knowledge in accounting, internal controls and public company disclosure compliance.
-In addition, she brings added judgment about investor relations and the financial management of a large organization.
+Ms. Angelle serves on the board of directors and on the executive committees of Junior Achievement of Southeast Texas and Junior Achievement USA.
+As a result of her professional experience, Ms. Angelle possesses particular knowledge in accounting, internal controls and public company disclosure compliance.
+In addition, she brings added judgment about supply chain, investor relations and the financial management of a large organization.

 David C. Baldwin.
 Mr. Baldwin was appointed as a director of Forum in May 2005.
-Mr. Baldwin is currently a Managing Director of LESA, the ultimate general partner of SCF and a private equity firm, and has held various positions since joining LESA in 1991.
+Mr. Baldwin is Co-President of LESA, the ultimate general partner of SCF and a private equity firm, and has held various positions since joining LESA in 1991.
 Prior to joining LESA, Mr. Baldwin was a drilling and production engineer with Union Pacific Resources, an independent natural gas and oil exploration and production company.
-Mr. Baldwin serves as a director of Rockwater Energy Solutions, Inc., a private energy services company, Beckman Production Services, Inc., a private energy services company, Oil Patch, Inc., a private energy services company, and served as a director of Complete Production Services, Inc., a provider of specialized oil and gas completion and production services.
+Mr. Baldwin serves as a director of Rockwater Energy Solutions, Inc., a private energy services company; Beckman Production Services, Inc., a private energy services company; Oil Patch, Inc., a private energy services company; and served as a director of Complete Production Services, Inc., a provider of specialized oil and gas completion and production services.
 Mr. Baldwin assists the board of directors through his extensive experience in identifying strategic growth trends in the energy industry and evaluating potential transactions.
 Further, his service as a Managing Director of the general partner of our largest stockholder provides a valuable perspective into its insights and interests.